kubernetes/contributor-site/content/en/blog/2024/contribute-as-sig-docs-reviewer.md

 an indelible mark on a project that powers some of the most critical infrastructure in the world today.

-Your journey begins with a single step: joining the Special Interest Group (SIG) Docs team.
+Your journey begins with a single step: joining the Special Interest Group (SIG) Docs.
 Here, your talent for articulating complex concepts, your keen eye for detail, and your unwavering commitment to clarity become your most powerful tools.
 As a contributor, you can transform dense technical landscapes into navigable pathways, making Kubernetes accessible to all.